bright/new-www/content/blog/from-theatrical-to-programming-stage-meet-cezary-–-android-developer-with-gymnastics-background.md

 Eventually, a couple of years ago I decided to study Computer Science at the Polish-Japanese Academy of Information Technology in Gdańsk.
 So I guess I will get the proper education after all. 😉 Although, I believe that if you are passionate about the IT world, you have all the possibilities to learn it on your own.

 <div class="image"><img src="/images/cezary_quote_learning.png" alt="Learning to be a programmer" title="undefined"  /> </div>

+## How do you recall joining Bright Inventions?

+A few years after being in the industry I was looking for a new place of work. **I reached out to Ula because my friend spoke highly of Bright Inventions**.
+He never worked here but he had an interview with a Bright tech recruiter once and had a great experience.
+I wrote to Ula and she told me that there is an open vacancy for Android Dev so I started the recruitment process and luckily got in.
+I started to work here in January 2021.

+## You are on the team that develops solutions for our client from the USA.
+Can you tell us something more about the project?

+Bright Inventions has been cooperating with this client for over 3 years. **A client is a group of tech-savvy experienced startup founders**.
+We have an opportunity to support them in **developing the IoT system for tracking and management of Bluetooth trackers**.

+We are responsible mostly for iOS and Android development.
+However, apps are just the use cases of the solution we work on.
+The whole solution behind our apps is the crucial exciting part of our daily work.

+To be more precise **we build SDK whose goal is to provide various Android devices with features similar to iBeacons technology**.
+Our SDK creates a net of devices that can recognize trackers coded on small printed circuit boards.

+## What is special about this project?